lukkassz/Landbouw-Interactieve-Scherm/README.md

 ```bash
 git add index.hmtl styles.css
 ```
-You can use the git status command to check which files have been selected to be committed:
+You can use the git status command to check which files have been selected to be committed

 5. Commit & Push your changes
 ```bash
 git commit -m "Remove scrollbar from index.html and add style.css"